 Once you have researched keywords, you must incorporate them into your website naturally in places such as your metadata and written content.

-Step 5 – Build backlinks to your Website
+Step 5 – Attract Backlinks to Your Website

 A backlink is a link to your website from another source.
 A backlink could be anything from a link to one of your photos on social media, to a link to your portfolio in an e-magazine or third-party blog.
 Backlinks are an important aspect of SEO – one of the most important after keywords and basics in fact.